-Key Audit Matter Valuation of Insurance Contract Liabilities and Reinsurance Contract Assets
+Key Audit Matter How our audit addressed the key audit matter Valuation of Insurance Contract Liabilities and Reinsurance Contract Assets As at 31 December 2024, the Group's Insurance

-As at 31 December 2023, the Group's Insurance Contract Liabilities and Reinsurance Contract Assets are valued at AED 1,065.34 million and AED 769.86 million, respectively.
+Contract Liabilities and Reinsurance Contract Assets are valued at AED 1,723.98 million and AED 1,287.18 million, respectively.
 (Refer note 10).

-Valuation of these Insurance contract liabilities and Reinsurance contract assets involves significant judgements and estimates particularly with respect to eligibility of measurement model and estimation of the liabilities for incurred claims and related reinsurance assets.
+Valuation of Insurance contract liabilities and Reinsurance contract assets involves significant judgements and estimates particularly with respect to estimation of the present value of future cash flows, eligibility of the premium allocation approach (PAA) and estimation of the liabilities for incurred claims and its related reinsurance assets.